 Senior government-level experience

-She also represented the CFTC on financial markets workstreams, including on clearinghouses, blockchain and cryptocurrency, cybersecurity, swap regulatory equivalence, and other Dodd-Frank issues, with the IOSCO, Financial Stability Board (FSB), the U.S. Treasury and U.S. Securities and Exchange Commission, and international regulators and central banks.
+She also represented the CFTC at IOSCO and on international financial markets workstreams, including on market structure, blockchain and cryptocurrency, cybersecurity, swap regulatory equivalence, and other markets and financial stability issues.

 She also served as senior policy advisor and director of International Engagement, Financial Markets, for the Federal Reserve Bank of Chicago.